-- D. Strengthen the function of friend recommendation on "Line" platform to create greatest effect of attracting in-store traffic by real time interaction and information sharing. - (c) Continuously refine the customer analysis mechanism to maximize the benefits of marketing resources: - A. Investigate into and distinguish the customers based on the consumption behaviors and features to improve the analysis system.

-- B. Offer exclusive promotional activities designed according to customer consumption patterns to utilize the marketing resources accurately and create the greatest value. - C. Focus the resources on the main customer base to maximize the efficiency of marketing resources. - (B) Product Development Plan - (a) Enhance the depth of product category management:
+- D. Strengthen the function of friend recommendation on "Line" platform to create greatest effect of attracting in-store traffic by real time interaction and information sharing. - (c) Continuously refine the customer analysis mechanism to maximize the benefits of marketing resources: - A. Investigate into and distinguish the customers based on the consumption behaviors and features to improve the analysis system. - B. Offer exclusive promotional activities designed according to customer consumption patterns to utilize the marketing resources precisely and create the greatest value. - C. Focus the resources on the main customer base to maximize the efficiency of marketing resources.

+(B) Product Development Plan
-Enhance the depth of product category management and complete the product line to satisfy the customers' various demands and create consumption opportunity in different areas.

-(b) Reinforce the brand image of high quality:

-Extend the breadth and depth of the product line according to the nature of different products and develop various merchandises of aesthetic medicine, health foods and private label brand to enhance the promotional effects and strengthen the brand image of Poya's.

-(c) Introduce product display program for different types of stores:
+- (a) Enhance the depth of product category management: - Enhance the depth of product category management and complete the product line to satisfy the customers' various demands and create consumption opportunity in different areas. - (b) Reinforce the brand image of high quality: - Extend the breadth and depth of the product line according to the nature of different products and develop various merchandises of aesthetic medicine, health foods and private label brand to enhance the promotional effects and strengthen the brand image of Poya's. - (c) Introduce product display program for different types of stores:

-Management of the product display and product flow according to different types of stores to make the purchase and return of the products more efficient.

-- (C) Operating scale - (a) Continue to expand the scale of operation and fully develop the Taiwan market - (b) Establish an effective training system and execute the performance evaluation system which focuses on the competence of the employee to improve the quality of human resources and operating performance. - (D) Financial strategy

-Establish prudent financial policies in line with operating conditions.
-The financial department will plan the supply of funds according to the overall operation.
-By aligning with purchasing, marketing and store expansion plan, the financial department can strengthen the financial management and conduct a complete follow-up and evaluation of the source of funds, their use and the benefits after implementation.
+Management of the product display and product flow according to different types of stores to make the purchase and return of the products more efficient. - (C) Operating scale - (a) Continue to expand the scale of operation and fully develop the Taiwan market - (b) Establish an effective training system and execute the performance evaluation system which focuses on the competence of the employee to improve the quality of human resources and operating performance. - (D) Financial strategy - Establish prudent financial policies in line with operating conditions.
+The financial department will plan the supply of funds by aligning with procurement, marketing and store expansion plan.
+With advanced financial management capabilities, the financial department can strengthen and conduct a complete follow-up and evaluation of the source of funds, their use and the benefits after implementation.

-- II.
-Market analysis and merchandising
+II.
+Market analysis

-- A. Market analysis:
+A. Market analysis:

-- 1. Main product (service) sales areas and the market shares:

-- (A) Main product (service) sales areas:
+- 1. Main product (service) sales areas and the market shares: - (A) Main product (service) sales areas:

 Poya International is the ending channel of non-specialized retailer.
-Our major customers are general consumers and the companies in Taiwan.
+Our major customers are general consumers and also enterprises in Taiwan.
 Currently, Poya International is only engaged in domestic market.
 The sales of major products by region in the last 3 years are shown in the table below:

-Currency unit: N T\$ 1,000 Yes FY201 .9 FY202 0 FY202 2 1 Region Amount % Amount % Amount % North 5,618,178 35.6 6,662,051 38.0 6,855,351 39.2 Domestic Central 4,227,160 26.8 4,678,525 26.7 4,582,928 26.2 market South 2,521,249 15.9 2,743,868 15.6 2,721,236 15.6 Kaohsiung and Pingtung 3,421,107 21.7 3,454,394 19.7 3,309,693 19.0 ] Fotal 15,787,694 100.0 17,538,838 100.0 17,469,208 100.0
+Year FY2020 FY202 1 FY2022 Region Amount % Amount % Amount % North 6,662,051 38.0 6,855,351 39.2 7,819,164 40.1 Domestic Central 4,678,525 26.7 4,582,928 26.2 5,079,795 26.1 market South 2,743,868 15.6 2,721,236 15.6 2,992,321 15.4 Kaohsiung and Pingtung 3,454,394 19.7 3,309,693 19.0 3,584,889 18.4 Γotal 17,538,838 100.0 17,469,208 100.0 19,476,169 100.0